JDM95aus/OpenSourceTerraCore/P_O_S_T_FoodSynthesizer.md

 4. Secure with steel wire every 100mm
 5. Compress to 20-22mm thickness (10-15% compression)

-[DIAGRAM: Staggered seam pattern for insulation]
+Note: *Staggered seam pattern for insulation*

 ERROR RECOVERY:
 - Gaps in coverage: Cut patches and tuck into gaps